allegheny-computer-science-203-s2021/lab03/reflection.md

 ## Did you follow the code of conduct during the completion of this project?

 Please answer yes or no to this question.
+Make sure you have signed the Code of Conduct document.

 ## Did you observe someone who did not follow the code of conduct?
 Who?
 How?